The Young Supernova Experiment: Survey Goals, Overview, and Operations: The Young Supernova Experiment: Survey Overview and Strategy

 The Pan-STARRS telescopes allow for a large-area, high-cadence, well-calibrated survey, but place a number of constraints on the exposure time and area coverage of YSE.
 Our team considered only exposure times greater than 15~sec; for practical purposes, this is the minimum allowed exposure time to limit systematic uncertainties in the photometry due to the GPC1 shutter.
 However, the Pan-STARRS cameras also have a relatively high read noise of 8~e$^{-}$ \citep{Chambers16} and an overhead of approximately 11~sec per exposure, which makes it advantageous to increase the YSE exposure time beyond the 15-sec minimum.

 Figure~\ref{fig:depth} demonstrates the trade-off between area and volume for different PS1 exposure times.
 The read noise and sky noise for PS1 during dark time are given by \citet{Chambers16}, and agree with measured depths from Foundation Supernova Survey data \citep{Foley18} and PSST.
-We wish to survey a large volume while still covering a large enough area to discover many brighter, nearby events, and while surveying a significant fraction of the ZTF area.
+We wish to survey a large volume while still covering a large enough area to discover many brighter, nearby events, and while surveying a significant fraction of the ZTF area\footnote{See also \citet{Bellm16} for quantitative discussion of the tradeoffs between survey volume, area, and cadence for maximizing detection rate of transients and evaluating discovery capabilities of transient surveys.}.
 Overlap with ZTF enables high-cadence light curves from combined YSE and ZTF data.

 After evaluating a number of different strategies (Appendix \ref{sec:sim_appendix}), our team chose $griz$ exposure times of 27~sec.
 This choice of exposure time satisfies a number of useful criteria.
 First, YSE observations are $\sim$0.4--0.8~mag deeper than ZTF, enabling day-before observations --- both detections and non-detections --- that put useful limits on the ages of newly discovered SNe.
 Second, while YSE data are read-noise dominated in $g$ observations taken during dark time, this exposure time ensures that the rest of the data will be background-dominated.
 Finally, a 27-sec exposure time nearly maximizes the possible YSE survey volume (Figure~\ref{fig:depth}), but still covers a large area such that more than 100 SNe/year will have $r < 18.5$~mag, making them easy to follow spectroscopically using 2- and 3-meter-class telescopes from the ground.